 Move to Senders next.
 This groups all traffic by identified sending service.
 Google Workspace, Microsoft 365, SendGrid, Amazon SES, Mailchimp and others appear by name with their pass rates.
 Any unrecognised sender appears as Unknown with ISP and location detail.
 This is where shadow IT and potential spoofing show up.

 Finally, IP Detail gives the full breakdown of every sending IP.
-Sortable and filterable by date, with a drilldown for each one showing identity, network, geolocation, and authentication detail.
+Sortable and filterable, with a drilldown for each one showing identity, network, geolocation, and authentication detail.

 The report is a single self-contained HTML file.
 Email it to a colleague, share it with your security team, or keep it as a dated record of your domain's authentication posture.
 Use Export CSV in the report header to download a full spreadsheet of all IP data.